Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **Add**.
 5. Enter a friendly name for the application, for example 'TodoListWebApp_MT' and select 'Web Application and/or Web API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44302/`.
-For the App ID URI, enter `https://<your_tenant_domain>/TodoListWebApp_MT`, replacing `<your_tenant_domain>` with the domain of your Azure AD tenant (either in the form `<tenant_name>.onmicrosoft.com` or your own custom domain if you registered it in Azure Active Directory).
 Click on **Create** to create the application.
 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
 8. In the same page, change the "Logout Url" to `https://localhost:44302/Account/EndSession`.
 This is the default single sign out URL for this sample.
 9. Find "multi-tenanted" switch and flip it to yes.
+10. For the App ID URI, enter `https://<your_tenant_domain>/TodoListWebApp_MT`, replacing `<your_tenant_domain>` with the domain of your Azure AD tenant (either in the form `<tenant_name>.onmicrosoft.com` or your own custom domain if you registered it in Azure Active Directory).
-10. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
+11. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
 Then, click on  **Select Permissions** and select 'Sign in and read user profile'.

 Don't close the browser yet, as we will still need to work with the portal for few more steps.